 - Push the lock button on the remote control for about 3 seconds.
-The sliding/tilting sunroof is closed. - Release the unlock button to interrupt the function. - When the sliding/tilting sunroof has closed completely, the indicators flash once.
+The sliding/tilting sunroof is closed. - Press the unlock button to interrupt the function.

 The sliding/tilting sunroof rotary button remains in the last position selected if the roof is closed using convenience closing from outside the vehicle and will have to be re-positioned the next time you drive.